Pyrdacor/Ambermoon/KnownBugs.md

 Ambermoon had some bugs.
 Beside bad translations or typos we will show real bugs here which lead to crashes or caused things to malfunction.

-Note: This is list is not complete and will be updated from time to time.
+Note: This list is not complete and will be updated from time to time.

 ## Disease reduces wrong values